cruxstack/terraform-aws-cloudfront-middleware-at-edge/README.md

 }
 ```

-## Requirements

-- Terraform 1.3.0 or later
-- AWS provider
-- Docker provider
-- Docker installed and running on the machine where Terraform is executed

 ## Inputs

 In addition to the variables documented below, this module includes several
 other optional variables (e.g., `name`, `tags`, etc.) provided by the
 `cloudposse/label/null` module.
-Please refer to the [`cloudposse/label` documentation](https://registry.terraform.io/modules/cloudposse/label/null/latest) for more details on these variables.
+Please refer to the [`cloudposse/label` documentation](https://registry.terraform.io/modules/cloudposse/label/null/latest)
+for more details on these variables.

 | Name                      | Description                                                               |  Type  | Default | Required |
 |---------------------------|---------------------------------------------------------------------------|:------:|:-------:|:--------:|